Jerome LECHIEN

 Istanbul Consensus: Consensus Statement about Retrograde Cricopharyngeal Dysfunction (R-CPD) Definition and Mangement

-Jerome LECHIEN, SEVTAP AKBULUT, ahmed geneid, yakubu karagama, Tom Carroll
+Jerome LECHIEN, SEVTAP AKBULUT, Ahmed Geneid, yakubu karagama, Tom Carroll

 this is a panel about Istanbul Consensus: Consensus Statement about Retrograde Cricopharyngeal Dysfunction (R-CPD) Definition and Mangement